2024-25 Catalogs

 2. Behavioral and social sciences

-9 credits required for BFA, BGS, BM and BS degrees (except for the BS degree with majors in Biological Sciences and Psychology).
+9 credits required for BFA, BM and BS degrees (except for the BS degree with majors in Biological Sciences and Psychology).

 • Must include course work from both the behavioral and social sciences.